couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 provide a stream-id value to all stream-requests.
 Note that once enabled on a producer, it cannot be disabled.

+* `enable_out_of_order_snapshots` = `true` - Tells the server that the client
+supports out of order DCP.
+The server may, if possible send DCP messages in a different order than sequence number order.

 The following example shows the breakdown of the message: